KArbeRes/MagentaA11yV2/public/content/documentation/web/component/separator-horizontal-rule.md

 ## General Notes

-How to test a separator/horizontal rule.
+How to test a separator / horizontal rule

 ## Condensed

 ### #a11y - Web Accessibility Acceptance Criteria

-How to test a header
+How to test a separator / horizontal rule

 1. Test keyboard only, then screen reader + keyboard actions

-   - Skip-links: Focus moves directly to the header or navigation

-   - Tab: Nothing, headings are not focusable unless they are actionable

-   - Arrow-keys: Headings are browsed
+   - Any key: Nothing happens.
+It is completely inert.

 2. Test mobile screenreader gestures

-   - Swipe: Focus moves directly to the header or navigation

-   - Doubletap: This typically activates most elements
+   - Swipe: The element is skipped entirely.
+It is completely inert.

 3. Listen to screenreader output on all devices

-   - It is discoverable with screenreader shortcuts as header/banner landmark

-   - Group: It typically contains the name and primary navigation of the website
+   - Name: The element is skipped entirely.
+It is completely inert.

 Full information: [https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/separator-horizontal-rule](https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/separator-horizontal-rule)